curityio/curity-operational-training/README.md

 ## 7. Developer: Manage Customizations

 A developer should next complete the [Manage Customizations](https://curity.io/training/manage-customizations) course.\
-Learn operational techniques to customize the login user experience or extend the system with JavaScript or plugins.
+Learn how to customize the login user experience or extend the system with JavaScript or plugins.

 ## 8. Operator: Logging and Tracing

 An operator should next complete the [Logging and Tracing](https://curity.io/training/logging-and-tracing) course.\
-Learn how to use fast problem resolution during OAuth flows in distributed architectures, to identify problem causes.
+Learn how to use fast problem resolution during OAuth flows in distributed architectures.

 ## 9. Operator: Health and Monitoring